-Under existing law, the state board of education (state board) is required to adopt an approved list of reading assessments, and the department of education (department) is required to adopt advisory lists of literacy programming and professional development in literacy.
-With regard to the list of approved assessments and the advisory lists, the bill:
+Early literacy education - READ act - per-pupil intervention money - early literacy grant program - appropriation.
+Before passage of the act, the state board of education (state board) was required to adopt an approved list of reading assessments, and the department of education (department) was required to adopt advisory lists of literacy programming and professional development in literacy.
+With regard to the list of approved assessments and the advisory lists, the act:

 - Clarifies that the assessments and literacy programming must be evidence-based or scientifically based and must be aligned with the state academic standards;